Harris Kubos, Sr. – Fiddle and Vocals

 John Dujka – Piano and Vocals

-John Dujka has been keyboardist and vocalist with the Bluebonnet Opry Band since its inception and adds a Czech flavor to each show with a good polka or waltz.
-He is a versatile musician, playing keyboards, organ, accordion, trumpet, trombone and tuba.
-Hailing from East Bernard, just southwest of Houston, John received his Bachelors and Masters of Music degrees from the University of Houston Moores School of Music.
-Mr. Dujka joined the faculty of Blinn College in Brenham in 1990 where he teaches piano, class piano, and music theory.
+John has been keyboardist and vocalist with the Bluebonnet Opry Band since its inception and adds a Czech flavor to each show with a good polka or waltz.
+He is a versatile musician, playing keyboards, organ, accordion, trumpet, trombone, and tuba.
+Hailing from East Bernard, John received his Bachelors and Masters of Music degrees from the University of Houston Moores School of Music.
+He joined the faculty of Blinn College in Brenham in 1990 where he teaches piano, classical piano, and music theory.
 When not in the classroom or concert hall, John keeps a busy schedule of teaching, recording, and performing as one half of the Dujka Brothers along with his brother Mark.
-Mr. Dujka also produces “Saturday Morning Dance Time”, a weekly polka/waltz variety show which airs on KULP 1390 in El Campo from 10:00 a.m. until noon.
-Most importantly, John considers his family to be his greatest blessing; his son William, and daughters Kalyn and Nadia.
+He also produces “Saturday Morning Dance Time,” a weekly polka/waltz variety show which airs on KULP-1390 in El Campo from 10:00 AM until noon.
+Most importantly, John considers his family members to be his greatest blessings: his son William and daughters Kalyn and Nadia.